anettebgo/nerdschool/readme.md

 The planned dates for 2014 are every second Tuesday at the UiB Computer Lab:
 * 23. September - Introducing the command line
 * 07. October - Learn Git
-* 21. October - Getting started with web technologies (JavaScript, HTML & CSS)
+* 21. October - No nerdschool, go to [JavaZone Academy](http://fagutvalget.no/javazone-academy-21-oktober/) instead!
-* 04. November -
+* 04. November -  Getting started with web technologies (JavaScript, HTML & CSS)
 * 18. November -